alan-turing-institute/data-safe-haven/docs/roles/researcher/snippets/05_share_files.partial.md

 Everyone in your group will be able to access it, and will have **read-and-write access**.

 The contents of `/shared/` will be **identical** on all SRDs in your SRE.
-For example, if your group requests a GPU-enabled machine, this will contain an identical `/shared/` folder.

 #### Scratch space: `/scratch/`